mohangundappa/GettingandCleaningDataProject/CodeBook.md

 #### Appropriately labels the data set with descriptive variable names.

-Labels specified in `features.txt` is added as column names for training and test data.
-The `Activity` and `Subject` columns are also named properly before merging them to the test and train dataset.
+Labels specified in `features.txt` is added as column names for training and test data.<br> The `Activity` and `Subject` columns are also named properly before merging them to the test and train dataset.<br>
 `gsub` is used to rename column with descriptive variable names.

 ```